pedrofigro/pedrofigro.github.io/_posts/2025-12-01-rbuncertainty.md

 ---

-## Why Coherence Matters
+## Why coherence matters

-Ironically, when survival probability distributions are presented, they often resemble the coherent case.
+Ironically, when survival probability distributions are presented at several sequence lengths, they often resemble the coherent case.
 This is significant because coherence in noise impacts:
 1. **Fault-tolerance thresholds**
 2. **Error accumulation over time**